 Fully Remote Learning Option

 We have remained committed to providing remote learning for any student who is limited from being on campus due to travel restrictions or medical reasons.
 We acknowledge that for a limited number of families, virtual may be a preferred option for one term or even for the entire academic year.
 Mercersburg Academy is offering all families the option for their student(s) to engage with our program fully online.
 This option is offered on a per-term basis and will allow families to pay a reduced tuition by term.
 Details of that option can be found in the Academic Plan section.

 Academic Plan 2020-2021

-We are excited to announce that we have adjusted our class schedule in order to make the best use of time during the 2020-2021 school year, allowing students deep and meaningful learning, the opportunity to earn more credits, and the convenience of being able to select in-person or virtual learning by term.
+We have adjusted our class schedule in order to make the best use of time during the 2020-2021 school year, allowing students deep and meaningful learning, the opportunity to earn more credits, and the convenience of being able to select in-person or virtual learning by term.

 As noted, Mercersburg is offering a full online learning option, Virtual ’Burg, for the 2020-2021 academic year for students that are unable to attend in-person (due to visas, travel restrictions, etc.) or for whom in-person learning is deemed by the family to be unsafe or undesirable.
 Families have the choice of having their child attend Mercersburg in person or virtually for each of the three academic terms (fall, winter, and spring).